you’ll know it’s an exacting discipline."

 "If we are all already perfect, why bother practicing meditation?"
 I've seen that question asked in any number of ways over the years.

 Though it does certainly seem to defy logic, the answer, for me at least, is pretty clear: Both on and off the cushion, Practice doesn't make perfect.
 Practice is perfect.
 And, like Life itself, it is a verb, not a noun.
+Sitting Still is part of it.
+So is everything else in my life.
 Moment to moment, Practice continuously flows from and returns to the Heart's yearning-- and it's fulfillment.
+These are not two separate things.

 A Matter of Heart